-79. Where another agency has been instructed by the Council to undertake any action under RIPA this must be done in accordance with this policy.
-The Chief Executive or appropriate Head of Service requesting the work must ensure that the agency is made explicitly aware of what they are authorised to do.
+71. Where another agency has been instructed by the Council to undertake any action under they are authorised to do.

+RIPA this must be done in accordance with this policy.
+The appropriate Director or Head of

+Service requesting the work must ensure that the agency is made explicitly aware of what